Team Nelson Take the Plunge

-The brave mum of Christopher Nelson, who sadly passed away in 2015, is to undertake her biggest challenge yet by getting back in the water for the first time since he tragically drowned. and raise money for Edinburgh Children's Hospital Charity, a cause close to their hearts.
+The brave mum of Christopher Nelson, who sadly passed away in 2015, is to undertake her biggest challenge yet by getting back in the water for the first time since her son tragically drowned.

-Donna – who cannot swim and who has had an immense fear of water since his death – is set to swim a 20km relay with friends and family in St Mary's Loch, where her son's ashes are scattered.
+Donna, who cannot swim and who has had an immense fear of water since Christopher's death, is set to swim a 20km relay with friends and family in St Mary's Loch, where her son's ashes are scattered.

-Donna, who is currently learning to swim by attending adult swimming lessons with instructor Jen Henderson at Lasswade Centre, said: "I've not been in a swimming pool since Christopher died.
+Donna is currently learning to swim by attending adult swimming lessons with instructor Jen Henderson at Lasswade Centre.
+She said: "I've not been in a swimming pool since Christopher died.
 Even when I stand in the shower, I can't put my face under the water.
-There hasn't been a morning in the last four years where I've stood in the shower and not thought about what happened to my son.
+There hasn't been a morning in the last five years where I've stood in the shower and not thought about what happened to my son.

-The grieving mum and her family and friends - also known as ‘'Donna’s Prosecco Posse" or #teamnelson – have so far raised over £30,000 for ECHC by completing a series of fundraising challenges since 2015, including Tough Mudder and a 200-mile cycle.
+Donna and her family and friends - also known as "Donna's Prosecco Posse" or #TeamNelson - have so far raised over £30,000 for ECHC by completing a series of fundraising challenges since 2015, including Tough Mudder and a 200-mile cycle.

 The money they are raising will have a huge impact on the lives of children, young people and their families and make a phenomenal difference during their time in hospital.

-Donna and Christopher’s family and friends will be swimming the 20km on Saturday 16th May in St Mary's Loch, supported by Steven Nelson (no relation) Founder and Manager/Activities Coordinator of Beyond Boundaries East Lothian and volunteers, who have very kindly agreed to be the Water Safety Crew.
+Donna's challenge was postponed in 2020 due to Covid-19.
+Alongside family and friends, she will now be swimming the 20km in May 2021 at St Mary's Loch.
+She will be supported by Steven Nelson (no relation) Founder and Manager/Activities Coordinator of Beyond Boundaries East Lothian and volunteers, who have very kindly agreed to be the Water Safety Crew.

 If you feel inspired to take on a new challenge, find out more about how you can join our team by visiting our event page.